mizzioisf/openhospital-client/README.md

 - cd to the repo directory: cd openhospital-client
 - run oh.ps1

-# Default dir structure for all distributions:
+# Default directory structure

 We don't need to have or pack empty directories anymore: the scripts take care of crating everything, which is also parametric and user adjustable.
-The default is now clean and simple and common to all distros:
+The default is now clean, simple and **common to all distros:**

 ```
 /oh -> Open Hospital distribution